 Oban is easily reached from Central Scotland by taking the A82 which skirts the west side of Loch Lomond.
 Then either via Tyndrum or follow the A83 over the 'Rest and be Thankful' through Inveraray.
 Both journeys take between 2 and 3 hours, although you may be tempted to stop several times to admire the scenery.

 If you come by train, the journey takes you along the world-famous West Highland Line.
-First ScotRail runs trains six times a day from Glasgow Queen Street Station to Oban (two on Sunday).
-For times and prices visit the First Scotrail site.
+ScotRail runs trains six times a day from Glasgow Queen Street Station to Oban (two on Sunday).
+For times and prices visit the Scotrail site.
 You can also phone National Rail enquiries on 08457 484950 or visit their website, and they have a good app for smart phones.
+During the main season the Caledonian Sleeper service offers a FREE coach connection between Crianlarich and Oban station so you can leave Euston, London at 9.15pm and be in Oban before 9am the next day!
+The sleeper service from Crianlarich also connects with the Oban/Glasgow Scotrail service at times when the Oban coach connection is not on offer.

 Flying to Glasgow or Edinburgh is easy.
 Both airports are served by all the major, and many of the minor, UK airlines.
 This provides plenty of flights to choose from with bargain rates.
 In addition to being busy domestic airports both Glasgow and Edinburgh receive daily scheduled flights from Europe.
 Glasgow also boasts direct flights to and from the United States and from Dubai.You can also fly to Oban directly by private charter flight to Oban Airport at North Connel.